 Why Essential Practices for Life Between Worlds?

-The good news is the skills we need to develop in order to better navigate the ups and downs of an internationally mobile lifestyle, are accessible to all of us.
+The good news is, the insight required to better navigate the ups and downs of an internationally mobile lifestyle, are accessible to all of us.
 These skills come from learning to turn towards what we’re experiencing and to ask ourselves – What information can I gather if I’m only right here, right now?

-This course offers you a starting point in learning practical, accessible everyday mindfulness skills.
-In each lesson you’ll learn new and practical ways to tune in so that you can adjust better no matter what life throws your way.
+This course offers you a starting point for learning practical, accessible everyday mindfulness skills.
+In each lesson you’ll learn new and life-changing ways to tune in so that you can adjust better no matter what life throws your way.

 The concepts in this course are based on the Personal Leadership model - a mindfulness-based cross-cultural communication framework for helping people navigate culturally complex environments.
 As a Personal Leadership Senior Facilitator, I'm committed to offering you not just the ideas behind mindfulness practice, but real-world, practical ways to put the skills you'll learn to work for you in your everyday life.